 Recycling computer equipment and electronics can benefit the environment.
 A lot of electronic waste contains hazardous materials such as lead, mercury, and other heavy metals.
 The lithium batteries used in many cell phones can be hazardous and should be recycled.
 By recycling old computers rather than throwing them away, you can also protect against identity theft as recycling centers can destroy the data on the hard drives.

-Staples offers free recycling of almost all electronics, including computers, printers, monitors (including CRTs), tablets...the list goes on.
+Staples offers free recycling of almost all electronics, including computers, printers, monitors (including CRTs), tablets, and the list goes on.
 Staples will responsibly and securely recycle them at no cost to you—any brand, any condition, even if you purchased it somewhere else.

 Action Computers has locations in Denver and Arvada and recycles computers and equipment.
 The business will refurbish and resell your used PC if possible.

-Other accepted electronics include computers, monitors, copiers, and many household and mobile electronic devices.
+Other accepted electronics include computers, monitors, copiers, household items, and mobile electronic devices.

 IT Liquidators in Littleton, Colorado, gears services toward corporations and small businesses disposing of excess technology equipment.
 Instead of paying to have your equipment hauled away, be paid for your technology.
-IT Liquidators will pick up your unwanted equipment, and pay at a fair market value for your equipment.
+IT Liquidators will pick up your unwanted items, and pay fair market value for your equipment.
 While they provide a free IT asset valuation, the company does not accept residential items.

 Metech Recycling, an e-Steward certified electronics recycler, is located in Denver and offers free recycling of Asus branded merchandise due to a special takeback arrangement with the manufacturer.
 All other brands of computer and electronics equipment may be charged a fee.
 Metech serves businesses, government, and residential customers.

-R2 Stewardship charges for all recycling: 10 to 20 cents per pound, depending on whether it is tagged with an R2 logo sticker or not.
+R2 Stewardship charges for all recycling from 10 to 20 cents per pound, depending on whether it is tagged with an R2 logo sticker or not.
 R2 Stewardship no longer accepts CRT monitors or televisions.
 The company can schedule a pickup of your equipment at your convenience.

 Techno Rescue in Aurora, Colorado, is a veteran-owned company that offers free recycling for most items.
-The company is certified by R2 (Responsible Recycling), OHSAS 18001 & ISO 14001 certifications for Electronics Recycling and Data Destruction.
+The company is certified by R2 (Responsible Recycling), OHSAS 1800, and ISO 14001 certifications for electronics recycling and data destruction.
 They also accept CRT monitors and televisions for a small fee.